Marketing is marketing, right? It all ends up being the same thing in the end. Anyone can do it.

 Here’s what a SaaS marketing agency does.

 Just like SaaS is a specialized business model, SaaS marketing agencies have evolved to meet the needs of SaaS companies.
 A major goal of a qualified SaaS agency is to create a feedback loop to inform all sales and marketing teams of the efficiency, effectiveness and quality of their efforts.
-Data drives the vast majority of what a SaaS marketing agency does in pursuit of continuous improvement.
-Let’s get into the specifics of SaaS marketing agencies do.
+Data drives the vast majority of what a marketing agency does in pursuit of continuous improvement.
+Let’s get into the specifics of it.

 Learning how to leverage individual channels such as SEO, PPC or social media are merely table stakes.
 A SaaS marketing agency will be good at generating and converting traffic from at least three channels such as these, all working together.
 These integrated campaigns outperform single-channel campaigns because they target specific audiences for multiple touches based on the stage the person is in the buyer’s journey.